TequilaLime/scheduler-challenge/README.md

 ## Implementation flaws:
 - The Redis transaction are not atomic with postgres transactions.
 (I simply didn't have time for thorough solution)
 - The Redis persistence implementation targets performance rather that low maintenance.
 - The Redis in unprotected, no username or password provided.
 The reason is I could faster go to container cli without typing username and password, while debugging.
 This can be done easily.
+- The Redis data can be easily corrupted and inconsistent with PostgreSQL, but easily re-called.
+How? many possibilities that can be discussed.
 - Redis push end-points are implemented in controllers, this is an arguable decision!
 - Decided not to abstract Services, Entities, therefore code duplication might occur.
 - added servlet path as /scheduler, this is for semantic meaning.
+- Calendar DTO Classes are used for storing as a JSON in Redis.
+It was challenge time-saving solution for me.